stylemessiah/Unifi-Auto-Ban/README.md

 1) Download and copy the attached file autoban.php to a directory under webroot
-2) Edit the variables at the to of the file as needed - pay special attention tot he alreayd mentioned $site_id and $site_friendly variables
+2) Edit the variables at the to of the file as needed - pay special attention tot he already mentioned $site_id and $site_friendly variables
 3) Make sure the folder has the correct permissions
 4) Run the php script manually to check it works - check on screen report and check autoban.log in the same directory
 5) If all looks good, add the script to cron -